 To Report a Stormwater Violation, please call 405-793-5052.

-The City of Moore Stormwater Management Program is a comprehensive program comprised of various program elements and activities designed to reduce stormwater pollution to Maximum Extent Practicable (MEP) and eliminate prohibited non-stormwater discharges through a National Pollutant Discharge Elimination System (NPDES) municipal stormwater discharge permit.
-What does this mean to the average person?
-It means you have to be Stormwater Savvy!
-City of Moore Stormwater Management Ordinance (pdf)
+The City of Moore Stormwater Management Program is a comprehensive program comprised of various program elements and activities designed to reduce stormwater pollution and eliminate prohibited non-stormwater discharges through a National Pollutant Discharge Elimination System (NPDES) municipal stormwater discharge permit issued by the Oklahoma Department of Environmental Quality.

 Public Education is a big part of the program.
 To make our educational campaign as comprehensive as possible, we have provided our brochures and posters for public distribution.